-If you’ve heard scurrying under your furniture and scratching in your walls, you might have a mice infestation.
-This can be serious, since mice can introduce fleas and lice, contaminate food, damage furniture and books, and create fire hazards by chewing through electrical wiring.
-You can try to get rid of these pests on your own, but that can be pretty difficult.
-That’s where professional pest control companies come in.
+If you’ve heard scurrying under your furniture and scratching in your walls, you might have a mouse infestation.
+Understandably, you’ll want to know how to get mice out of your walls.
+While they may seem harmless, mice can spread disease, introduce fleas and lice, contaminate food, damage furniture and books, and create fire hazards by chewing through electrical wiring.
+In this article, we’ll show you how to identify a mouse infestation, identify some common DIY rodent control methods, and recommend the best professional pest control companies to get rid of mice.

 Identifying Mice

 There are three different types of mice that tend to make nests in homes: the house mouse, deer mouse, and white-footed mouse.
-They have slightly different behavioral patterns, so you might need to implement an alternative treatment for them.
-All three types range in length from 5 ½-7 ½ inches long, including their tail.
+They have slightly different behavioral patterns, so you might need to implement slightly different treatments for each.
+All three types range in length from 5 1/2 to 7 1/2 inches long, including their tail.
 Here are some key characteristics:

 Signs You Have Mice